Lay-offs and short-time working

-Traditionally, redundancies were the only thing that came to mind in most businesses when considering cost savings, assuming employee benefits had already taken a hit, but are redundancies really your only option?
+Traditionally, redundancies were the only thing that came to mind in most businesses when considering cost savings, assuming employee benefits had already taken a hit, but there are other options if you want or need continuity of staffing.

 What is a layoff?